 State Fair Scholarship Program

-Applications for the 2020 Scholarship Program are now open.
+Applications for the 2021 Scholarship Program will be available January 2021.

 Applicants will be directed to the Greenbrier Valley Community Foundation website to fill out the SFWV application.

 In association with corporate, civic and individual contributors, and with support from the State Fair Endowment, five, four-year scholarships for up to $1,000 a year will be awarded to individuals who have participated in one or more of the following areas at the State Fair:

 1. State Fair Junior Show – market animals, purebred animals and dairy.

 2. Equine Programs – State Fair’s Open Horse Show or Junior Horse and Pony Show.

 3. 4-H and FFA Youth Exhibit Program – 4-H and FFA Underwood Youth Center.